scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 val x = aLongRunningTask()
 ```

-But the main difference in this case is that because `aLongRunningTask` takes an indeterminate amount of time to return, the value in `x` may or may not be _currently_ available, but it will be available at some point --- in the future.
+But the main difference in this case is that because `aLongRunningTask` takes an indeterminate amount of time to return, the value in `x` may or may not be _currently_ available, but it will be available at some point---in the future.

 Another way to look at this is in terms of blocking.
 In this single-threaded example, the `println` statement isn’t printed until `aShortRunningTask` completes: